mido3ds/match-reservation-system/README.md

   <h3 align="center">:soccer: Match Reservation System :ticket:</h3>

   <p align="center">
-      Webapp for Egyptian Premier League, with it you can reserve your seat on future matches
+      Web application for Egyptian Premier League, with it you can reserve your seat on future matches. it has three types of user, each of them has its own functionalities
   </p>
 </p>